inclusionAI/dFactory/docs/source/algo/trainable_parallel_decoding.rst

 Path Distillation (Trajectory Compression)
 ------------------------------------------

-Path Distillation is inspired by the observation in `Song et al., 2025 <http://arxiv.org/abs/2508.02193>`_ that training on high-quality generation paths can significantly improve model efficiency.
-This method consists of two main stages:
+Path Distillation is motivated by the key observation from `Song et al., 2025 <http://arxiv.org/abs/2508.02193>`_ that training on high-quality generation paths can significantly improve model efficiency.
+The method consists of two main stages:

 High-Quality Trajectory Distillation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~